 See how our online master's programs can help you keep up with the pace of innovation in the fields of computer engineering, power and energy, systems engineering, and more.

 Online master's in computer engineering

 Whether you're looking to increase your salary, earn the opportunity to work on higher-level projects, or simply need to keep up with the pace of innovation, CSU's computer engineering master's degree can help you get there.

-Designed for engineering professionals, the program offers a customizable curriculum students can tailor to meet their interests and career goals, with the flexibility to study online.
+This program offers a customizable curriculum that you can tailor to meet your interests and career goals, with the flexibility to study online.

 The M.E. and M.S. programs are coursework-only degrees that focus on a wide range of hardware and software applications.
 Heavy emphasis is placed on computer system design and exploration, architecture of mobile and warehouse scale computers, network programming, and internet protocols.

 Students in CSU's online master's in computer engineering program will learn: